 - 1. The contract for water main replacement be awarded to Camglade Pty Ltd from the clarified rates submitted (the estimated price of the works being \$1,125,174.00 plus GST). - 2.
 The Mayor and General Manager be authorised to execute the contracts on Council's behalf and attach the Common Seal of the Council.

 (Councillors Graham/Yarnall) (BP10/231)

-Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista,
+Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista, Dowell, Graham, Yarnall and Ekins.
+Voting against: Nil.

 12.4 Tender No. T2011-01 - Water Main Reconstruction - Gundurimba Aboriginal Community